Gaussian boson sampling with partial distinguishability: Discussion

-We note that although we have obtained the expression Eq.(\ref{shanghainian}) for the exact calculation of the probability for GBS with threshold detectors, using that expression to find an approximation method is less easily constructed, unlike the case for PNR detectors.
+While we have obtained the expression Eq.(\ref{shanghainian}) for the exact calculation of the probability for GBS with threshold detectors, using this to find an approximation method is less easily constructed, unlike the case for PNR detectors.
 For the PNR detector case, the approximation Eq.(\ref{P_approx}) comes naturally from the expression Eq.(\ref{ProbPNRtotal}) for exact sampling.
-In this sense, GBS with threshould detectors is advantageous than GBS with PNR detectors in the context of quantum supremacy due to the lack of an efficient approximation algorithm.
-For PNR detectors, our approximation method delineates the bound of indistinguishability efficiency for efficient simulation at a required fidelity and computational time.
-Generally speaking, the indistinguishability efficiency should be larger than 0.9, which is satisfied for the recent GBS experiments to date \cite{zhong_experimental_2019,paesani_generation_2019,zhong_quantum_2020}.
-In this sense, we find that the claims of Ref. \cite{zhong_quantum_2020} to be in the quantum supremacy regime consistent with our analysis.
-We do not, however, rule out the possibility that an analogous classically efficient algorithm for threshold detectors could be developed.
-The question in this case would be what level of indistinguishability efficiency would be required such that quantum supremacy would be attainable.
+In this sense, GBS with threshould detectors is advantageous than GBS with PNR detectors in the context of probability calculation due to the lack of an efficient approximation algorithm.
+Though For PNR detectors, our approximation method may be used to obtain the bound for indistinguishability efficiency for efficient simulation at a required fidelity and computational time.
+In our numerical studies we have found that the indistinguishability efficiency should be larger than 0.9, such that the computational requirements of the approximation method become costly.
+This is satisfied for the recent GBS experiments to date \cite{zhong_experimental_2019,paesani_generation_2019,zhong_quantum_2020,zhong_phase-programmable_2021}.

+\rc{Our model also provides a foundation for taking advantage of the partial distinguishability to reduce the computational time in classical simulation of GBS.
+We propose two simulation algorithms for partially distinguishable GBS with both types of detectors based on Algorithm 1 and corresponding state-of-the-art algorithm.
+With imperfect indistinguishability, the computational time will exponentially reduced by depending on the number of photons(clicks) and how imperfect indistinguishability is.
+Our result shows that roughly $1/\eta_\mathrm{ind}$ as many as photons(clicks) are needed in a experiment where compared to a classical simulation.
+Therefore, in both probability calculation and classical simulation, our model shows that partial distinguishability can affect quantum supremacy in GBS.}